Flexible, Multiple Protocol Access

 - NFS v3: for Linux and Unix clients

 - CIFS: for Windows clients

 Panasas storage delivers scalable aggregate performance with all three protocols, however DirectFlow deserves special attention, as it is ideal for the high performance Linux clusters commonly found in technical computing environments.
 DirectFlow eliminates I/O bottlenecks by allowing cluster nodes to access Panasas storage directly and in parallel.
-By leveraging an object RAID architecture, compute clients calculate RAID parity in parallel, without the performance limitations of hardware RAID controllers.
+By leveraging a per-file RAID architecture, compute clients calculate RAID parity in parallel, without the performance limitations of hardware RAID controllers.
 Files are then written as objects directly to Panasas storage blades without having to first funnel the I/O through a file server.
 Similarly, clients read files by fetching objects directly from the Storage Blades containing those objects.
-As a result of this parallel access, DirectFlow provides unmatched performance for Linux clusters of all sizes..
+As a result of this parallel access, DirectFlow provides unmatched performance for Linux clusters of all sizes.

 NFS and CIFS

 PanFS also supports scalable performance for compute clients that require standard NFS or CIFS protocol access.
 No matter what protocols are employed, Panasas storage seamlessly integrates into existing infrastructure to accelerate return on investment and delivers an unprecedented level of flexibility to optimize the utilization of the storage system.

 Enterprise-grade CIFS enables users to easily manage files in a Linux cluster from their individual Windows workstation – minimizing user and group authentication issues.
 Additional CIFS and NFS features and benefits in PanFS are listed below: